palminister/palminister-civil-map/README.md

-# CIVIL MOVEMENT 2020 MAP 🗺️
+# Civil Map 2020 🗺️

-Developed with `Next.js` + `Mapbox GL JS` + `Tailwind CSS`
+Developed with `Next.js` + `Mapbox GL JS` + `Tailwind CSS` + `D3.js`

 ## Background 🤔

-This is a fun little `Data Visualization` project where I attempted to answer:
+This is a fun little interactive `Data Visualization` project where I attempted to answer:

 - **Where** had Thais been protesting in 2020? 🗺️

 - **Which** groups had been quite active? 🧑‍🦰
-  - Young Adults🧑‍🎤/ Adults 🦸/ Political Parties 🧑‍💼?
+  - Young Adults🧑‍🎤 Adults 🦸 Political Parties 🧑‍💼?
-  - Major Protest Groups 🐥/ Groups related to certain event 🌴?
+  - Major Protest Groups 🐥 Groups related to certain event 🌴?

 ## My Work Process